-Little Rock Parks & Recreation offers two areas in downtown Little Rock for kiddos to play and stay cool this spring and summer.
+Little Rock Parks & Recreation offers two areas in downtown Little Rock for kiddos to play and stay cool this summer.
 The first is located in the Peabody Adventure Park near the climbing wall and is open for children of all ages.
 For the little splashers (up to age 5), head to Riverfront Park's Children's Play Area behind the Marriott Hotel and look for the gentle water spouts and beautiful waterfall.
 Open through the end of the season, 8 a.m. - 9 p.m. daily.
 More info here.

-Open for another summer, War Memorial Park’s splash playground offers rocks, nets, nooks and crannies to climb on with fountains, mist and plenty of water to keep kids wet.
+Open for another summer, War Memorial Park’s splash playground offers rocks, nets, nooks and crannies to climb on with fountains, mist and plenty of water to keep kids cool.
 A covered slide and a view of Coleman Creek nearby also entice visitors.
 Open through the end of the season, 8 a.m. - 9 p.m. daily.
 More info here.

-Cool off at this community mini water park (which recently got an upgrade) complete with water spouts, filling-and-dumping buckets, and a misting arc.
+Cool off at this community mini water park (which recently got an upgrade) complete with water spouts, filling-and-dumping buckets and a misting arc.
 Enjoy your lunch at one of the covered picnic tables inside the splash pad area.
+The park even hosts movie screenings at the pad.
 Open through the end of the season, 9 a.m. - 8 p.m. daily.
-More info here.
+More info here and on Facebook.